mukit-ds/nextgen_diagnostic_ai_rag_based_voice_agent/README.md

-# RAG-Powered Voice Assistant with LiveKit and FastAPI
+# RAG-Powered Voice Assistant with LiveKit and FastAPI For NextGen Diagnostic

 A voice-enabled AI assistant that provides real-time answers from your custom knowledge base using Retrieval-Augmented Generation (RAG) technology.